Lee Cheol-seung

-Yi Cheol-seung (May 15, 1922 – February 27, 2016) was a South Korean politician who served in the National Assembly for seven terms.
+Lee Cheol-seung (15 May 1922 – 27 February 2016) was a South Korean politician who served as Deputy Speaker for the 9th National Assembly of South Korea.
+He was a long-time lawmaker who served seven terms in the National Assembly, representing Jeonju.
+His art name was Soseok.

 Lee was an advocate for the Korean independence movement, democracy, anti-communism, anti-military rule, and non-governmental organizations.
 After Korea was liberated from Japanese colonial rule in 1945, Lee led a student union that opposed the trusteeship of Korea under the United States and Soviet Union.
 He eventually entered politics in 1954 after winning a parliamentary seat.

-Lee and his two political rivals, former Presidents Kim Young-sam and Kim Dae-jung, were famous for their political competition and the establishment and development of democracy in South Korea.
-He was given buried in the Seoul National Cemetery on March 2, 2016.
+Lee and his two political rivals, former Presidents Kim Young-sam and Kim Dae-jung, were famous for their political competition and the establishment and development of democracy in South Korea.He was buried in the Seoul National Cemetery on 2 March 2016.